oslabs-beta/GraphQL-Gate/README.md

 &nbsp;
 ## Summary

 Developed under tech-accelerator [OSLabs](https://opensourcelabs.io/), GraphQLGate strives for a principled approach to complexity analysis and rate-limiting for GraphQL queries by accurately estimating an upper-bound of the response size of the query.
-Within a loosly opinionated framework with lots of configuration options, you can reliably throttle GraphQL queries by complexity and depth to protect your GraphQL API.
-Our solution is inspired by [this paper](https://github.com/Alan-Cha/fse20/blob/master/submissions/functional/FSE-24/graphql-paper.pdf) from IBM reasearch teams.
+Within a loosely opinionated framework with lots of configuration options, you can reliably throttle GraphQL queries by complexity and depth to protect your GraphQL API.
+Our solution is inspired by [this paper](https://github.com/Alan-Cha/fse20/blob/master/submissions/functional/FSE-24/graphql-paper.pdf) from IBM research teams.

 ## Table of Contents